Beacon hebrew Alliance Bylaws

 Nomination, Election and Qualifications of the Board of Trustees

-Section 1: The Nominating Committee consisting of three (3) members in good standing is selected by the President and approved by the Board and made public at least (30) days prior to the membership meeting for election of officers.
+Section 1: The Nominating Committee consisting of three (3) members in good standing is selected by the President and approved by the Board and made public at least thirty (30) days prior to the membership meeting for the election of the Trustees.

-Section 2: The Nominating Committee nominates Board candidates to be elected at a meeting of the membership for said purpose.
+Section 2: The Nominating Committee nominates Trustee candidates to be elected at a meeting of the membership for said purpose.
 The list of nominees will be presented to the President at least twenty (20) days before the election meeting of the membership with the assurance that the candidates are willing and able to accept the nomination.
 All nominees will be members in good standing for at least one (1) year prior to the annual meeting.
-Nominees for President will be members in good standing for at least two (2) full years.

-Section 3: The list of nominees will be sent to each member of BHA together with the notice of the membership meeting for officer elections (in accordance with Article 8, section 6).
-Additional nominations for any office may be made in writing at least five (5) days before the election meeting to the President or Secretary of BHA.
+Section 3: The list of nominees will be sent to each member of BHA together with the notice of the membership meeting for Trustee elections (in accordance with Article VIII, Section 6).
+Additional nominations for any Trustee position may be made in writing at least five (5) days before the election meeting to the President or Secretary of BHA.
 These additional nominations must include the assurance that the nominee is willing and able to serve.
 No nominations from the floor shall be made at the annual meeting unless:

-• there are no nominees for a particular office
+a. there are no nominees for an open Trustee position

-Section 4: The vote for all elective offices is by secret ballot, to the extent practicable.
-Each member will be present (in person or by electronic communication) at the membership meeting to qualify to vote, or the member may execute an absentee ballot.
+Section 4: The vote for all elective positions is by secret ballot, to the extent practicable.
+At the discretion of the Board, membership voting may be conducted (i) via online ballots prior to membership meetings, (ii) in person at membership meetings, in which case each member must be present (in person or by electronic communication) to qualify to vote, or (iii) via absentee ballots in paper form.

 Section 6: A member entitled to vote at any membership meeting may vote by proxy on any proposition to sell, mortgage or lease any of its property or for its consolidation with one or more other religious corporations of the Jewish faith.